tominekan/tominekan.github.io/_posts/2021-06-18-Hello-World.md

 ```py
 print("Hello world")
 ```
 This is the basic hello world, and anyone who thinks otherwise thought wrong.
 Defining `main` functions and adding `if __name__ == "main"` is not necessary and was never necessary.
 Python was my first language and through it I learned a lot of development concepts, it was also the language where I learned how frustrating the programming is.
 Python overall is a great lanuguage, the syntax is good, the standard library is amazing, and there are so many areas that one can get into with python.
 However, with the exception of machine learning, python always felt like it was the second best tool for the job.
 It was good, it could work, but it wasn't specialized (now I realize that as a scripting language, that was the intention, but it has arguably evolved to be far more than a scripting language).
-But with speed improvements and type compilation
+But with future speed improvements and the gradual introduction of the type system, it's features could be stabilizing into less of a scripting language.

 **JavaScript**
 ```js